rmfalcao/rmfalcao.github.io/publications.md

 **Here are some of my publications.
 For a comprehensive list, please refer to my profile on  <a href="https://scholar.google.com/citations?user=95yhrKoAAAAJ" target="_blank">Google Scholar</a>.**

 # Pre-prints (to appear)
-- Falcão, R., Hosseinzadeh, A. "Towards a decentralized data privacy protocol for self-sovereignty in the digital world".
+- Falcão, R., Hosseinzadeh, A. **Towards a decentralized data privacy protocol for self-sovereignty in the digital world**.
 [ArXiv.org](https://arxiv.org/abs/2404.12837) (preprint).
 2024.

 # Published (selection)
 - Adler, R., Elberzhager, F., Falcão, R., Siebert, J. **Defining and Researching “Dynamic Systems of Systems”**.
 [Software](https://doi.org/10.3390/software3020009) 2024, 3, 183-205.